-Figure 23: Classical and weak solutions, minimizers and FEM
+Figure 25: Classical and weak solutions, minimizers and FEM

 In the above equation integrals over the domain $\Omega \subset \mathbb{R}^2$ have to be computed.
-To discretize this process use a triangularization of the domain, using grid points $(x_i, y_i) \in \Omega, 1 \leq i \leq n$.
-On each triangle T_k we replace the function u by polynomials of degree 1 (or 2).
-These polynomials are completely determined by their values at the three corners of the triangle (or corners and midpoints).
+To discretize this process use a triangularization of the domain, using grid points $(x_i, y_i) \in \Omega, 1 \le i \le n$.
+On each triangle T_k we replace the function u by polynomials of degree 1 (or 2, or 3).
+These polynomials are completely determined by their values at the three corners of the triangle (or corners and some points on the edges).
 Integrals over the full domain Ω are split up into integrals over each triangle and then a summation